skyglass/books-online-microservices-demo/README.md

 Make sure that all pods in default namespace have 2 containers

-## Step-06: Deploy Kibana, Grafana, Kiali and Jaeger to AWS K3S Cluster:
+## Step-06: Deploy Jaeger, Grafana and Kiali to AWS K3S Cluster:

 - go to "**k3s-dashboard**" folder of this github repository